 "Whether past, present, or future, God is with people"

 Acknowledging God the father and Jesus Christ as recognisable here is straight forward but what about the 'seven spirits'?
 Firstly, note that numbers are important and they are to be thought of as symbolic unless otherwise stated (see above note by GK Beale).
-Seven is the most well known number as it is seen overtly throughout scripture as the number of completeness, wholeness and rest (sabbath is a play on the Hebrew word for seven).
-'Seven spirits' appears 4 times in Revelation - 4 also being an important number relating to the world (Baukham points this out, and we will flesh this and other numbers further in future chapters).
+Seven is the most well known number as it is seen overtly throughout scripture as the number of completeness, wholeness and rest (sabbath - the day of rest - is a play on the Hebrew word for seven).
+'Seven spirits' appears 4 times in Revelation - 4 also being an important number relating to the world (Bauckham points this out, and we will flesh this and other numbers further in future chapters).
 Most commentaries connect this with Zechariah and Ian Paul connects this phrase

 "with the seven lamps on the golden lampstand in Zechariah 4:2 which are associated with the seven 'eyes of Yahweh'" Zechariah 4:10